networknt/light-doc/content/en/consumer/secret-encryption.md

 ```

-In most of the cases, the following fields are used by the client.
+In most cases, the following fields are used by the client.

 ```yaml